JuanValencia/Unstable-Magick/A'Ethel.md

 ```
 A: Main Entry, B: Receiving Lobby, C: Backoffice, E: Library, D: Vault (Fake), G: Magical Archives / Hidden Vault, F: Accounting / Money Vault (Trapped & Keyed)

+## The Hall of Magic
+A massive round hall with helpful runes inscribed on a large floor.
+Guarded by magic suits of armor, the Hall is off-limits to those who are not directly admitted through either WISE or the Arch-mage's office.

 ## Market
 Filled with the overflow from the city.
 Some very nice items can be found here, but it takes some digging and time given the disarray.